When Your Baby Won’t Stop Crying

 You continue to let your baby lead the exchange.
 When your baby wants to interact, you respond with playful activity.
 If your baby wants to take a break, you slow down.

-Attachment milestone 3: Give and take communication (4-10 months)
+Attachment milestone 3: Give and take communication (four to 10 months)

 With the third milestone, your baby’s level of engagement with you becomes more sophisticated.